 Instead, malevolent Nordic trolls invaded the GPS of my rental car while I sat eating buffet pancakes with lingonberry jam at a truck stop.
 Or at least that’s how it seemed.
 Because somehow I ended up following directions that led me not to the rustic yet refined retreat I was seeking, but to a dirt road where a stranger chopping logs in front of a lonely, rundown farmhouse communicated to me that I was exceedingly lost.
 At which point, it began to pour.

+By the time I righted myself and made it to Stedsans, my intended destination, it would have been sundown if there had been any sun to see, and my mood was only slightly north of foul.
+The air had turned raw, and mud caked my boots as I tromped over the soggy forest floor to one of Stedsans’s simple wooden cabins to drop my bag.
+I did not feel like being sociable.
+But at the retreat’s restaurant, even deeper in the woods, Flemming Hansen had a different idea.
 To be honest, it looked like no restaurant I’d ever seen.
 Surrounded by trees and illuminated only by candles, it seemed like the kind of place where elves might hold a banquet for their forest creature friends.
 Tarps strung from branches shielded the kitchen from the elements, and all cooking was done over fire.
 And given the absence of electricity, that bonfire, I soon learned, served not only as stovetop, but as a cocktail bar and after-dinner lounge as well—a gathering point that used nature’s own elements to bring people together.
 “The whole idea is to create a life that is lived outdoors as much as possible,” Hansen explained.

 To furnish Stedsans, Helbæk, a writer, designer, and food stylist, regularly prowled local flea markets in search of objects that bore traces of their creators’ energy.
 But she also made many things with her own hands, right in the forest.
 When it came time to find bed frames, for example, she and a coworker simply built them themselves.
 “I’m a big believer in wabi-sabi, the [Japanese philosophy that finds] beauty in the imperfect,” she said.
 “And even though I’m not a woodworker by any means, I teach myself the things I need to know.”